TungstenTransformation/Vidado/README.md

   * You can expect excellent results on Latin languages without accents - eg Spanish, Dutch, Italian, Swahili, Indonesian.
 * It works on black&white, greyscale and color images.
 * Vidado supports jpeg, jpg, gif, png. *The script uses png because it supports B&W, grey and color losslessly*
-* Only horizontal text, nor can vertical text be read.
-* There is no deskew, but the engine was trained on samples with ±5° skew.
+* Only horizontal text can be read, not vertical.
+There is no deskew, but the engine was trained on samples with ±5° skew.
 * no image cleanup at all is required - smudges, lines, boxes, shadings are all ignored.
 * You cannot train Vidado, but as a Clound System it is constantly being improved.
 * The trial license is limited to 1 call per second.